Defining A Polar Vortex And Highlighting Its Potential Dangers

 When A Polar Vortex Becomes Dangerous

-Usually, a strong polar vortex helps the circulating jet streams to stay strong and keeps them in shape.
-The polar jet stream also forms the boundary between the cold polar vortex air and the warmer subtropical air.
+Usually, a strong polar vortex helps the Polar Front Jet Stream to remain strong and maintain its normal shape.
+The jet stream also forms the boundary between the cold polar air and the warmer air farther south.

 It is when the low-pressure system in the polar vortex starts to weaken that an unstable environment is created.